BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

 ### Create Control Charts

-I want to give a huge shoutout here to Natalie here.
+I want to give a huge shoutou to [Natalie](https://towardsdatascience.com/how-to-create-a-control-chart-in-power-bi-fccc98d3a8f9) here.
 I used her same methodology of stacking visualizations to get the custom look I want.
-As of right now, this is the only way I have been able to get this view to work is by layering the charts with the actual results layered on top of a reference lines chart.
-To get the stacked control chart and moving range views you saw in the header, we'll break the viz down into 4 parts.
+As of right now, this is the only way I have been able to get this view to work - physically stacking the charts.
+To get the stacked control chart and moving range views you saw in the header, we'll break the viz down into a few parts.

 #### Measure Reference Lines